mamba-byte/CompSec/docs/EXPERIMENTS.md

 ## Notes

-- **Argon2id**: Hashcat v7.1.2 does not support Argon2id format.
+- **Argon2id**: Hashcat v7.1.2-382+ supports Argon2id via mode 70000.
 The algorithm is memory-hard by design and the slow hashing time (126.79 ms vs 0.0002 ms for others) is intentional to resist brute-force attacks.
+Only 5% of hashes were cracked, demonstrating the effectiveness of memory-hard algorithms.
 - All algorithms can be tested simultaneously without interference
 - Separate output files ensure clean comparison between algorithms
 - MD5, SHA-3, and BLAKE2b all achieved 100% cracking success rate against rockyou.txt wordlist